blueneogeo/xtend-tools/README.md

 		.onSome [ println('got a value: ' + it) ]
 		.onNone [ println('the stream is completed!') ]
 		.onErr [ println('there was an error processing:' + message) ]

-When you call .each on a stream, it actually internally creates an option stream from it, performs onSome on it, and returns the option stream. onFinish and onError are aliases of onNone and onErr, and just allow for a more stream-like syntax.

 ## Code Pattern: Event Streams